First, Chet Beiler achieved something rare: He received a $1 million investment proposal from "Shark Tank" star Kevin O'Leary.

 Then, the 58-year-old CEO did something rarer: He kept talking long enough for O'Leary to withdraw the offer.

-On Friday's episode of ABC's "Shark Tank," Beiler pitched the show's panel of on his Lancaster, Pennsylvania-based DIY henhouse company, OverEZ Chicken Coops.
+On Friday's episode of ABC's "Shark Tank," Beiler pitched the show's panel of investors on his Lancaster, Pennsylvania-based DIY henhouse company, OverEZ Chicken Coops.
 The company had made $9 million in annual revenue at the time of filming, and $21 million in lifetime revenue since the company launched in 2016.

 But Beiler's presentation was disorganized and "wandering," according to O'Leary.
 Herjavec agreed, expressing concern about Beiler's fixation on Europe and inability to keep up with heightened Covid-era demand.